Incubaid/www-incubaid/www.incubaid.com/content/company/About The Company.md

 ### The Incubator supporting <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>

-Incubaid is a Belgian-based company.
-We are proud to be based in a neutral country, while doing successful international business.

-Our current active project which about all of our time is <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>.
+Our current active project which takes about all of our time is <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>.

 The success behind our incubator is based on following principles: